jnozzi/cocoadev.com/markdown/NSPersistentDocumentAsPackage.md

     return self;
 }

-- (General/NSString *)windowNibName
+- (NSString *)windowNibName
 {
     // Override returning the nib file name of the document
-    // If you need to use a subclass of General/NSWindowController or if your document supports multiple General/NSWindowControllers, you should remove this method and override -makeWindowControllers instead. return @"General/MyDocument";
+    // If you need to use a subclass of NSWindowController or if your document supports multiple NSWindowControllers, you should remove this method and override -makeWindowControllers instead. return @"MyDocument";
 }

-- (void)windowControllerDidLoadNib:(General/NSWindowController *) aController
+- (void)windowControllerDidLoadNib:(NSWindowController *) aController
 {
     [super windowControllerDidLoadNib:aController];
     // Add any code here that needs to be executed once the windowController has loaded the document's window.

-	[self setUndoManager:General/self managedObjectContext] undoManager;
+	[self setUndoManager:self managedObjectContext] undoManager;
 }

-- (General/NSData *)dataRepresentationOfType:(General/NSString *)aType
+- (NSData *)dataRepresentationOfType:(NSString *)aType
 {
     // Insert code here to write your document from the given data.
 You can also choose to override -fileWrapperRepresentationOfType: or -writeToFile:ofType: instead.